Divyasri199/ContosoTraders/L100/readme -01.md

 Contoso Traders is a 2 tier application and consists of Client tier.

-Presentation tier conatins the React JS application that acts as a client, collects the the information given by the user and passes it to Database tier.
+Presentation tier contains the React JS application that acts as a client, collects the the information given by the user and passes it to Database tier.
 It consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability within a bounded context.
 A bounded context is a natural division within a business and provides an explicit boundary within which a domain model exists.

 Backend tier consists of 3 API components that are containerized.

 1. Shopping Cart: An Azure containerized app
-2. Produtcs &Inventory: Contains a kubernetes cluster
+2. Products & Inventory: Contains a Kubernetes cluster
 3. Image Search: Containerized app service.

 The workflow named Contoso-traders-infra-provisioning.yml will invoke the Bicep template that deploys the ACI app and AKS cluster.